RobinSchmidt/RS-MET/ReadMe.md

 Processing Templates) is a template based library with rather low level code for math, number crunching and signal processing.
 It has no dependencies whatsoever (not even on juce_core).
-The rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level and more convenient to use and even includes some framework'ish stuff (like thread-synchronization, polyphonic voice-management, etc.) to facilitate easy integration of the code into plugins. rapt and rosic, although conforming to juce's module organization, do not depend in any way on juce.
+The rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level and more convenient to use and even includes some framework'ish stuff that is out of the scope of rapt (such as thread-synchronization, polyphonic voice-management, etc.) to facilitate easy integration of the code into plugins.
+The rapt and rosic libraries, although conforming to juce's module organization, do not depend in any way on juce.
 They can be used in their own right and/or combined with other frameworks. jura_framework is my juce-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt and rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).

 The most important project that can actually be built by itself is ToolChain.
 It is a plugin that is actually many plugins in one.
 You can create a chain of several sound processors (which I internally